jgetto/ruby-activerecord-nuodb-adapter/CONTRIBUTION.md

     git tag -d v1.0.1
     git push origin :refs/tags/v1.0.1

-===PUBLISHING
+### PUBLISHING

 Here are the commands used to publish:

     gem push pkg/activerecord-nuodb-adapter-1.0.1.gem

-== INSPECTING THE GEM
+## INSPECTING THE GEM

 It is often useful to inspect the contents of a Gem before distribution.
 To do this you dump the contents of a gem thus:

     gem unpack pkg/activerecord-nuodb-adapter-1.0.1.gem

-== RUNNING ACTIVE RECORD COMPLIANCE TEST SUITES
+## RUNNING ACTIVE RECORD COMPLIANCE TEST SUITES

 Install both the NuoDB Ruby Gem and the NuoDB ActiveRecord Adapter Gem:

     gem install nuodb
     gem install activerecord-nuodb-adapter

 You may need to uninstall an earlier version to ensure you only have the version you want to install:

     gem uninstall activerecord-nuodb-adapter

 Run equivalent commands to the following to set up your environment: